About Our Norfolk Winery

 All vineyard tours and wine tastings held at the Chet Valley winery are led by our experienced winemaker, who possesses an extensive understanding of and experience in both traditional and new winemaking techniques.
 John’s knowledge and storytelling give our guests the opportunity to gain valuable insight into every aspect of the winemaking process.

 Our heavily decorated wine range is the highlight of our tour and tasting experiences for many of our customers.
 With our options offering large samples or bottles of between four and six of our best-loved creations, you’re sure to discover a wide variety of delightfully unique tastes, from aromatic whites to fruit-forward rosés.

 With both in-person and online tasting experiences available, the joy of winemaking at Chet Valley can truly be experienced from anywhere in the world – whether from amongst our sun-soaked vines in South Norfolk or from your own home with the assistance of a carefully curated virtual tasting kit and ZOOM session.

 Browse Chet Valley Vineyard’s range of artisan still and sparkling English wines, handcrafted using distinct varieties of cool-climate grapes grown in our family-owned vineyard here in South Norfolk.

-The grape varieties grown at Chet Valley Vineyard include Solaris, Phoenix, Schönburger, Chardonnay, and Seyval Blanc grown alongside reds such as Pinot Noir, Pinot Meunier, Cabernet Noir, Regent, using traditional techniques optimised to our British terroir.
-From our award-winning Charmat-style ‘Skylark’ wines and flagship Méthode Champenoise, ‘Horatio’, to our varietal stills including our ‘Redwing’ regent rosé, there’s a bottle in our range to suit every palette.
+The grape varieties grown at Chet Valley Vineyard include Solaris, Phoenix, Schönburger, Chardonnay, and Seyval Blanc grown alongside reds such as Pinot Noir, Pinot Meunier, Cabernet Noir, and Regent, using traditional techniques optimised to our British terroir.
+From our award-winning Charmat-style ‘Skylark’ wines and flagship Méthode Champenoise, ‘Horatio’, to our varietal stills including our ‘Redwing’ regent rosé, there’s a bottle in our range to suit every palate.

 2 weeks ago via Google